sortable/ads/README.md

-**WARNING: these libraries are under development and only availiable to select Sortable customers**
+**WARNING: These libraries are under development and only availiable to select Sortable customers**

 # Sortable Ads

-This repo contains libraries, example and documentation for publisher integrating the Sortable ad framework onto their sites.
+This repo contains libraries, examples and documentation for publishers integrating the Sortable ad framework into their sites.

 ## Ad Manager